 Sean Donovan is a bright but withdrawn teenager at high school in New York City.
 He lives with his father after his mother was murdered during a brutal attack in their car nine years ago.
 Latino detective Teresa Ames is appointed to the homicide squad.
 She is unhappy over the fact that Larry Childs, the suspect of a high-profile case she was involved with, is released through legal manoeuvring.
 She meets Sean who the other detectives allow to come in and obsessively go through mugshots looking for his mother’s killer.
 She and Sean strike up a friendship.
 What none of them know is that Sean has been physically training in secrecy and by night operates as a vigilante, using information obtained from the police files to go out and kill men that have been responsible for the deaths of women.

-Boy Wonder is a directorial debut for Michael Morrissey, previously a producer on several reality tv series that never appear to have gotten much beyond a pilot or a handful of episodes, with his only success here being 10 Grand in Your Hand (2009– ).
+Boy Wonder is a directorial debut for Michael Morrissey, previously a producer on several reality tv series before and since.
 Morrissey’s tone throughout the film is one of realism and subdued nuance.
 He manages to get some fine performances from his cast – especially good being Zulay Henao who plays with an inner strength that shows much promise and lugubrious big lug Daniel Stewart Sherman who is introduced as a cop with some decidedly racist and patronising attitudes but manages to become a likeable average joe throughout the rest of the show.
 Morrissey creates some nicely nuanced mise en scene in the scenes where Daniel Stewart Sherman shows Zuley Henao around the station or where she sits down with Caleb Steinmeyer and starts to dig into his past – wherein he draws the drama out of the actors playing off one another in credible and naturalistic ways.